-The "Plus Pool“, A floating pool in the East River, New York, designed by the creative studio PlayLab, received the green light to proceed with the planning.
+The "Plus pool", a floating pool in the East River, New York, designed by the creative studio PlayLab, has received the green light to proceed with the planning.

 The project is very interesting and responds to many of the needs that the future requires.
 First of all, overturn the concept of "low impact": an installation or a place must be designed to have a "high impact" on the environment, but of a positive type.
 And this special "+" shaped pool can filter up to 500.000 liters of river water every day.

 Its special shape will allow it to host various activities: in its length, it will be an Olympic swimming pool: the two remaining "pieces" will be a swimming pool for adults and a children's pool.